 A study of the history of North Carolina from the Colonial period to the present, with emphasis on economic, educational, and political developments.
-Elective for History major; required for those desiring to be certified in Elementary Education.
+Elective for History major.

 HIS 237 Introduction to Africa

 Social life, peoples, geography, economy, politics, religion, and arts of pre-modern Africa.
 Survey of African history and problems facing modern Africa.